ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
+### Modularity and extensibility
+The standard has been designed with modularity and solution-agnosticism, to maximize flexibility and reusability:
+- Data elements are independent from each other, allowing for the use of only a subset if needed,
+- The data framework is agnostic to any specific trust computer, enabling computation by any logic,
+- The flexible data structure facilitates the creation of tailored user experiences.
+- The data has been designed to be agnostic, enabling the reusability of the data across different use-cases

-### Udentification
+### Identification
 DID and CID are decentralized identification methods that are not reliant on any centralized identity provider, making them more sustainable.
 1. Decentralized identifiers (DID) using `pkh` and `key` methods allow for the identification of account owners or trust computers in a chain-agnostic manner.
 2. Content Identifiers (CID) enable anyone to generate identifiers based on the content of a document.

 ### Data
-1. Trust in an individual or entity is based on their qualities, or their abilities; it is not binary and evolves over time;
+1. Trust in an individual or entity is based on their qualities, or their abilities; it is not binary and evolves over time,
-2. Distrust assertions allow for the capture of suspicious behaviors;
+2. Distrust assertions allow for the capture of suspicious behaviors,
-3. The security of software components is assessed based on findings from security reports;
+3. The security of software components is assessed based on findings from security reports,
-4. Endorsement and dispute solicit community feedback on issued security reports;
-5. This data enables any trust score computer using trust graphs to be set up and calculate a software component trust score.
+4. The security reports can be approved or challenged by the community, through endorsement and dispute form community,

 ## Test Cases
 <!--Please add diverse test cases here if applicable.
 Any normative definition of an interface requires test cases to be implementable. -->